Lazarus Stewart

-Captain Lazarus Stewart (July 4, 1734 – July 3, 1778) was an American frontiersman and militia officer.
+Captain Lazarus Stewart (4 July 1734 – July 3, 1778) was an American frontiersman and militia officer.
 He was a leader of the Paxton Boys, a group of Scots-Irish settlers who massacred a number of Susquehannock in 1763, and a prominent commander on the Connecticut side in the Pennamite–Yankee War.
 Stewart died during the Revolutionary War in battle with Loyalists and Haudenosaunee at the Battle of Wyoming.

 Early life

-Stewart was born on July 4, 1734, in Hanover Township, Lancaster (now Dauphin) County, Pennsylvania, and was of Scot-Irish descent.
+Stewart was born on 4 July 1734, in Hanover Township, Lancaster (now Dauphin) County, Pennsylvania, and was of Scots-Irish descent.
 His parents, James Stewart and Martha Stewart, were cousins who married around 1731.
 In 1755, during the French and Indian War, Stewart raised and commanded a party of volunteers for the Braddock Expedition.
 His company was later assigned to guard settlements on the Juniata River.

 Pontiac's War and Conestoga Massacre

 1841 lithograph of the Paxton Boys' massacre of the Susquehannock at Lancaster, Pennsylvania in 1763.

 In the summer of 1763, during Pontiac's War, frontier settlements of Pennsylvania were frequently attacked by the Lenape and Shawnee.
 The Pennsylvania Gazette claimed, "Carlisle was become the barrier not a single individual beyond it."

 In the crisis, the response of the Commonwealth government was sluggish.
 There had long been friction between the Presbyterian settlers of the frontier and the Quaker dominated government, and the damage done by the raids caused further resentment.
 In Lancaster County, John Elder, a Presbyterian minister, raised two companies of associators, known as the Paxton Boys, mainly from Paxton and neighboring townships, captained by Stewart and Asher Clayton.

 Several indigenous enclaves existed east of the frontier, including the Christian Lenape and Mohican settlements near the Moravian mission at Bethlehem, and the Susquehannock at Conestoga Town.
-Considerable anger was directed by the settlers against the Moravian Lenape and Mohican for their suspected part in abetting indigenous raids, so the Pennsylvanian government had them moved to Philadelphia in November 1763.
+Considerable anger was directed by the settlers against the Moravian Lenape and Mohican for their suspected part in abetting indigenous raids, so the Pennsylvania government had them moved to Philadelphia in November 1763.
 In Lancaster County, feelings were very much aroused against the Susquehannock, the more so after the Moravian Lenape and Mohican were protected by the Commonwealth whose authority the frontiersmen doubtless felt should be exerted for their protection from "Indians" and not vice versa.
 Elder wrote to the government in September 1763, urging for the Susquehannock to be removed to Philadelphia as well, but the proposal was declined.